fredrikaverpil/fredrikaverpil.github.io/_posts/2021-04-24-send-hey-mail-from-forwarding-address.md

 * A domain registered with a registrar where you can set up email addresses with forwarding.
 * An [Microsoft/Office365/Outlook](http://outlook.live.com/) account

-## Pros over HEY mail's official send using SMTP feature
+## Pros over setting up MX records on your DNS

 * You can use forwarding addresses for which you do not have MX records set up